Tjstretchalot/machinelearning/README.md

 ## CIFAR

 This is for the CIFAR-10 dataset.
 This folder leverages the PyTorch auto-downloading feature and will thus be loaded automatically.

+## Typing

+This is a toy project where the goal is to teach a recurrent network to type like a human.
+It works like follows: First the network is presented the characters in the order that they should be typed, a signal is sent, then we begin to readout the characters with the delay to type them.